New Global Commitment To Primary Health Care For All At Astana Conference

 Notes to editors:

-The Declaration of Astana, unanimously endorsed by all WHO Member States, adopted at the conference, makes pledges in four key areas: (1) make bold political choices for health across all sectors; (2) build sustainable primary health care; (3) empower individuals and communities; and (4) align stakeholder support to national policies, strategies and plans.
+The Declaration of Astana (http://www.who.int/primary-health/conference-phc/declaration), adopted at the conference, makes pledges in four key areas: (1) make bold political choices for health across all sectors; (2) build sustainable primary health care; (3) empower individuals and communities; and (4) align stakeholder support to national policies, strategies and plans.